Skip to content

 Dog-friendly: No

-The Rendezvous Mountain Trail is a strenuous 3.6 mile trail that begins in Granite Canyon of the Teton Mountains and ascends up the back of its namesake mountain to connect with the top of the Jackson Hole Tram.
+The Rendezvous Mountain Trail is a strenuous 3.6 mile (one way) trail that begins in Granite Canyon of the Teton Mountains and ascends up the back of its namesake mountain to connect with the top of the Jackson Hole Tram.
 Most people use the trail to descend either to Marion Lake (and possibly beyond), or down Granite Canyon.
 For that reason, this post is written from the perspective of descending from the Tram.

 Rendezvous Mountain Trail Description